mautic/developer-documentation-new/docs/design/labelling.rst

 Refresh
 ^^^^^^^

+.. vale off

 Reloads the view of an object when the displayed view has become unsynchronized with the source.

+.. vale on

 Likely used only as a tooltip on an icon button.

 Reject
 ^^^^^^

-Indicates the user does not approve.
+Indicates the User doesn't approve.
 In a business process, typically blocks the process from proceeding to the next step.

 Compare Approve.